xamry/notes/Data Engineering/OLAP.md

 # Modelling Techniques
 ## ER Model
-In OLTP, for RDBMS
+In OLTP, for RDBMS.
+Focussed on normalization to reduce redundancy.

 ## Dimensional Modeling
 In OLAP, for analytical processing.
+Focussed on making retrievals easy.

 # Mutidimensional Data Model